FullMetalPr0gr1mmer/BOQ/README.md

 ### Common Issues

 **Q: Database connection fails**
-A: Ensure PostgreSQL is running and credentials in `.env` are correct.
+A: Ensure SQL Server is running and credentials in `.env` are correct.
+Verify ODBC Driver 17 is installed and the connection string format is correct.

 **Q: Frontend can't reach backend API**
 A: Check that backend is running on port 8003 and CORS is properly configured.